Framization of the Temperley-Lieb Algebra: Introduction

 Since the original construction of the Jones polynomial the Temperley--Lieb algebra has become a cornerstone of a fruitful interaction between Knot theory and Representation theory.
 The Temperley--Lieb algebra was introduced by Temperley and Lieb \cite{tl71} and was rediscovered by Jones \cite{jo83} as a knot algebra \cite{jo}.

 \smallbreak

-A knot algebra is an algebra that is used in the construction of invariants of classical links.
-Our main interest lies in those knot algebras that are involved in the construction of invariants through Jones' formula \cite{jo}.
+A knot algebra is an algebra that is used in the construction of invariants of classical links using Jones' method \cite{jo}.
 More precisely, a knot algebra ${\rm A}$ is a triplet $({\rm A}, \pi , \tau ) $, where $\pi$ is an appropriate representation of the braid group in ${\rm A}$ and $\tau$ is a Markov trace function defined on ${\rm A}$.
-The Temperley--Lieb algebra, the Iwahori--Hecke algebra and the BMW algebra are the most important examples of knot algebras.
+The Temperley--Lieb algebra, the Iwahori--Hecke algebra and the BMW algebra are the most known examples of knot algebras.

-\smallbreak The \lq framization\rq\ is a mechanism designed by the second and fourth authors that consists of a generalization of a knot algebra via the addition of framing generators.
+\smallbreak The \lq framization\rq\ of a knot algebra is a mechanism designed by the second and fourth authors, that consists in a generalization of a knot algebra via the addition of framing generators.
 In this way we obtain a new algebra which is related to framed braids and framed knots.
 More precisely, the framization procedure can roughly be described as the procedure of adding framing generators to the generating set of a knot algebra, of defining interacting relations between the framing generators and the original generators of the algebra and of applying framing on the original defining relations of the algebra.
 The resulting framed relations should be topologically consistent.
-The most difficult problem in this procedure is to apply the framization on the relations of polynomial type.
+The challenge in this procedure is to apply the framization on the relations of polynomial type.

 \smallbreak